rasutt/CaPow/README.md

 ### CaPow!

-A Shiny web app for open population capture-recapture model fitting and study design via fast simulation and optimization using automatic differentiation.
+A Shiny web application for open population capture-recapture model fitting and study design via fast simulation and optimization using automatic differentiation.
+This repository contains the current version of the application, and some associated resources.

+#### How it works

+The application begins by running the UI and server files, which form the basis of a shiny application.
+They source other files which load the necessary functions and the define the UI's and server functions of the components of the app.
+Most of the components are the main tabs of the application, but a few are sub-components of the fit builder, projects, and save/load tabs, and one or two are re-used within various other components.
+Some example objects are also loaded when the application is started.

 #### General notes

--   In the first version of CaPow the model fitting often gave negative estimates of variances.
-After implementing it in TMB I realized that the original code was converging to false minima due to tricks used to enforce parameter bounds manually and avoid what turned out to be legitimate boundary estimates.

--   Running precompile after TMB is installed speeds up compilation a lot.
+-   Running pre-compile after TMB is installed speeds up compilation a lot.
 Should only do once as it takes a long time though it doesn't actually happen till the next time you compile a function.
 Doesn't matter for users because they only compile the function once.

 -   You may have to restart R if you recompile the objective function.
-Either windows or precompilation seems to have fixed this, but there is also a fix for linux on the TMB install github page.
+Either windows or pre-compilation seems to have fixed this, but there is also a fix for linux on the TMB install github page.

--   I have had a lot of trouble with TMB not compiling or giving random errors when I reinstall, but it seems to be working now.
+-   I have had a lot of trouble with TMB not compiling or giving random errors when I re-install, but it seems to be working now.
+This may have been due to changing compiler settings to use certain deep learning libraries.

--   I started writing code to use jax in python to find the nll and do automatic differentiation.
+-   I started writing code to use JAX in python to find the NLL and do automatic differentiation.
 I made some progress but I'm not sure I got it working.

+-   The first version of CaPow sometimes converged to false minima due to tricks used to enforce parameter bounds manually and avoid boundary estimates.

 #### Files and folders